 When Henry was told he contracted Covid-19, he was in shock, but confident he could beat it.
 After all, he may be old but he walks every morning, eats well.
 When he was quarantined in the hospital and not allowed to see his Lois or his kids, he thought if the worst happened, the life he built for his family would provide them with everything they needed.
 Henry Smith was wrong.

-After Henry’s death, lots of relatives – cousins, aunts, uncles, brother, sister, spouses, and children came for their share.
+After Henry’s death, lots of relatives – cousins, aunts, uncles, brothers, sisters, spouses, and children came for their share.
 Henry’s first wife believed because she was married to him first, she and her children should inherit the bulk of his estate, and hired an attorney.
 Henry’s brothers and sisters were worried that they would no longer be taken care of and banded together to hire their own attorney.
 Henry’s children assumed everything would be split between them and are now fighting and hiring their own attorneys.
 Lois is very confused by all this and doesn’t understand she could lose the life that she knows.
 This has all occurred during the past few months, is only just getting started.

 A huge chunk of Henry’s estate will be lost to legal costs in the end.